20th Television Animation

 20th Television Animation (formerly known as Fox Television Animation) is an American animation studio and production company that creates, develops, produces, publishes, and distributes primarily adult animated television series and specials.
-Established on May 19, 1999, it is a unit of Disney Television Studios, a subsidiary of Disney Entertainment, which is a division of The Walt Disney Company.
+Established on May 19, 1999, it is a unit of Disney Television Studios, a subsidiary of Disney Entertainment, which is a division of the Walt Disney Company.

 History

 1999–2019: As a unit of 20th Century Fox Television / 20th Television

 The studio was established on May 19, 1999.
 Its first project was the continued production of Family Guy for its second season, which it took over from the series' previous home at Film Roman for season one, following "production differences".
 The studio would become the home of future animated series co-created by Seth MacFarlane: American Dad! and The Cleveland Show.
 In 2016, Fox Television Animation assumed production of Matt Groening's The Simpsons, once again taking over from Film Roman.

 Most animated projects from 20th Television Animation are subcontracted to third party animation production companies such as Film Roman, Titmouse, Inc., Bento Box Entertainment, and Rough Draft Studios, but the company maintains 20th Television Animation as an in-house option.
-Because the company acts as a production house for hire, it is not treated as a labeled division of 20th Century Studios like Touchstone Television or Searchlight Pictures.
+Because the company acts as a production house for hire, it is not treated as a labeled division of 20th Century Studios like Searchlight Pictures.
 The studio specializes in animation pre-production and post-production, while the actual animation production is handled by studios in South Korea.
 20th Television Animation's frequent contractors include Digital eMation, Yearim, AKOM, and Rough Draft Korea.

 The studio maintains a location in the Miracle Mile neighborhood of Los Angeles, California.
 Its workers are represented by The Animation Guild, IATSE Local 839.